 Our management team has a successful record of building and growing biotechnology companies.
-Our Chief Executive Officer and co-founder, Thomas J. Schuetz, M.D., Ph.D., has over 20 years of experience in oncology, biopharmaceutical drug development and life science venture investing.
-Prior to co-founding Compass Therapeutics LLC, Dr. Schuetz was a venture partner with OrbiMed Advisors LLC, or OrbiMed where he participated in OrbiMed's investments in Enobia Pharma (sold to Alexion), Relypsa (sold to Galenica), Arteaus Therapeutics (sold to Eli Lilly), and Audentes (sold to Astellas), and served on the board of each of these companies.
-Dr. Schuetz was also the Chief Medical Officer of Therion Biologic Corporation and was Vice President of Clinical Affairs at Transkaryotic Therapies, a company acquired by Shire.
+Our Chief Executive Officer and co-founder, Thomas J. Schuetz, M.D., Ph.D. has over 20 years of experience in oncology, biopharmaceutical drug development and life science venture investing.
+Prior to co-founding Compass Therapeutics, Dr. Schuetz was a venture partner with Orbimed Advisors where he participated in Orbimed's investments in Enobia Pharma (sold to Alexion), Relypsa (sold to Galenica), Arteaus Therapeutics (sold to Eli Lilly), and Audentes (sold to Astellas) and served on the board of each of these companies.
+Dr. Schuetz was also the chief medical officer of Therion Biologic Corporation and was vice president of clinical affairs at Transkaryotic Therapies, a company acquired by Shire.

-Our President and Chief Operating Officer, Vered Bisker-Leib, Ph.D., MBA, has over 18 years of experience in strategy, business development, finance and operations of biotechnology and pharmaceutical companies.
-Prior to joining Compass OpCo, she served as an entrepreneur-in-residence with Atlas Venture.
-Previously, Dr. Bisker-Leib was Chief Business Officer of Cydan, a biotech accelerator, where she co-founded IMARA, Inc. (NASDAQ: IMRA) and other biotech companies focused on therapies addressing rare diseases, and served as an Executive Director and Global Head of Business Development for the Cardiovascular and Metabolic franchises of Bristol-Myers Squibb.
+Our Chief Operating Officer, Vered Bisker-Leib, Ph.D., MBA, has over 18 years of experience in strategy, business development, finance and operations of biotechnology and pharmaceutical companies.
+Prior to joining Compass Therapeutics, she served as an entrepreneur-in-residence with Atlas Venture.
+Previously, Dr. Bisker-Leib was chief business officer of Cydan, a biotech accelerator, where she co-founded IMARA, Inc. (NASDAQ: IMRA) and other biotech companies focused on therapies addressing rare diseases and served as an executive director and global head of business development for the cardiovascular and metabolic franchises of Bristol-Myers Squibb.

-Our syndicate of investors in certain of our predecessor's, Compass Therapeutics LLC, prior offerings includes OrbiMed, F-Prime Capital, Cowen Healthcare Investments, Biomatics Capital, Borealis Ventures, Peter Thiel, Biomed Ventures and Alexandria Venture Investments, LLC.
+Our syndicate of investors is led by OrbiMed, F-Prime Capital, Cowen Healthcare Investments, Biomatics Capital, Borealis Ventures, Peter Thiel, Biomed Ventures and Alexandria Venture Investments, LLC.